celehs/PheMART/README.md

    - Performs validation and saves the models.

 3. **Prediction and Evaluation**
-   - If in inference mode, loads the trained model and predicts pathogenicity scores.
+   - If in inference mode, loads the trained model and predicts the variant's relevance to all the phenotypes investigated.
    - Saves predictions in `results.csv`.

 ---